-- Possession of a baccalaureate degree or higher degree from a regionally-accredited institution of postsecondary education; - Passage of a basic skills examination before student teaching; - Completion of subject matter requirement either by passing a subject matter examination or completing an approved program, as applicable to the particular credential; - Completion of a course or passage of an examination in the principles and provisions of the United States Constitution; - A criminal background clearance as specified by the Commission; and - Passage of the RICA as a state requirement for the Multiple Subject Teaching Credential and the Education Specialist Instruction Credential.
+- Possession of a baccalaureate degree or higher degree from a regionally-accredited institution of postsecondary education; - Completion of a basic skills requirement before student teaching; - Completion of subject matter requirement either by passing a subject matter examination or completing an approved program, as applicable to the particular credential; - Completion of a course or passage of an examination in the principles and provisions of the United States Constitution; - A criminal background clearance as specified by the Commission; and - Passage of the RICA as a state requirement for the Multiple Subject Teaching Credential and the Education Specialist Instruction Credential.

 Pass rate information represents aggregate data for candidates who have completed a teacher preparation program in California and have taken any examination to fulfill any of their credential requirements.
 Although California considers California's University and District intern programs to be equivalent to Traditional programs associated with institutions of higher education, Title II reporting requirements mandate that pass rate data for Alternative (Intern) routes to certification be reported separately from those of Traditional routes.
-Pass rate information for programs and subject areas with less than ten program completers is not reported.
+Pass rate information for programs and subject areas with fewer than ten program completers is not reported.
+Pass rates are calculated for each subtest in CSET, CalTPA, and edTPA.

-Assessment Name State Passing Score Standard Score Range Basic Skills - CBESTReadingMathematicsWriting A scaled score of 41 in each of the three sections (a score as low as 37 on any section is acceptable if the minimum total score is 123) 20 - 80 for each section Basic Skills - CSET: Multiple Subjects plus Writing 220 on the CSET Multiple Subjects examination and 220 on the Writing Skills examination 100 - 300 Content Knowledge - CSET for all Single Subjects 220 100 - 300 Professional Knowledge - RICA Written Exam Video Performance Assessment 220 100 - 300 California Teaching Performance Assessment (CalTPA) Cycle One includes 8 rubrics Cycle Two includes 9 rubrics Minimum score of 2 across all rubrics and no more than one rubric with a score of 1 on each cycle edTPA Multiple Subject has 18 rubrics Single Subject has 15 rubrics Multiple Subject - overall score of 49 across 18 rubrics Single Subject - overall score of 41 across 15 rubrics Fresno Assessment of Student Teachers (FAST) Site Visitation Project - 3 sections Teaching Sample Project - 7 sections Minimum score of 2 on each of 10 rubrics
+Assessment Name State Passing Score Standard Score Range Basic Skills - CBEST Reading Mathematics Writing A scaled score of 41 in each of the three sections (a score as low as 37 on any section is acceptable if the minimum total score is 123) 20 - 80 for each section Basic Skills - CSET: Multiple Subjects plus Writing 220 on the CSET Multiple Subjects examination and 220 on the Writing Skills examination 100 - 300 Content Knowledge - CSET for all Single Subjects 220 100 - 300 Professional Knowledge - RICA Written Exam Video Performance Assessment 220 100 - 300 California Teaching Performance Assessment (CalTPA) Cycle One includes 8 rubrics Cycle Two includes 9 rubrics Minimum score of 2 across all rubrics and no more than one rubric with a score of 1 on each cycle edTPA Multiple Subject has 18 rubrics Single Subject has 15 rubrics Multiple Subject - overall score of 49 across 18 rubrics Single Subject - overall score of 41 across 15 rubrics Fresno Assessment of Student Teachers (FAST) Site Visitation Project - 3 sections Teaching Sample Project - 7 sections Minimum score of 2 on each of 10 rubrics

 Table 13.
-Assessments Used and Reported for 2018-19
+Assessments Used and Reported for 2019-20

-Table 14a below summarizes the overall pass rate for all assessments by route.
-The pass rates for program completers for the 2018-19 academic year varied slightly by routes.
-For Traditional route, for CSET Multiple Subject, the pass rate ranged from 73 percent to 100 percent and for CSET Single Subject, the pass rate ranged from 94 percent to 100 percent.
-RICA pass rate ranged from 65 percent to 100 percent.
-For Alternative IHE-based route, the CSET Multiple Subject pass rate ranged from 30 percent to 100 percent.
-For Alternative LEA-based route, the pass rate for all CSET exams was 100 percent, and RICA pass rate for all CSET exams was 100 percent, and RICA pass rate for all CSET exams was 100 percent.
-For Alternative LEA-based route, the pass rate for all CSET exams was 100 percent.
-For SID percent to 100 percent.
-For CaITPA, the pass rate ranged from 91 percent to 100 percent.
-For edTPA the pass rate ranged from 64 percent to 100 percent.
-For FAST all program completers passed at a pass rate of 100 percent.
+Table 14a below displays the overall summary pass rate for all assessments by route.
+The pass rates for program completers for the 2019-20 academic year varied slightly by routes.
+For Traditional route, the pass rate was 86 percent for RICA, 100 percent for CBEST and 99 percent for CSET.
+For Alternative IHE-based route, the pass rate was 88 percent for RICA, and 100 percent for CBEST and CSET.
+For Alternative LEA-based route, the pass rate was 77 percent for RICA, and 100 percent CBEST and CSET.